Lal Bahini: Mongla Port massacre

 The first ever atrocity initiated by Lal Bahini took place in the port of Khulna which is popularly known as Mongla Port where thousands of workers used to work as porters.
 It was assumed that the massacre might have occurred as a result of the competition for establishing dominance over the porters between left wing labor fronts and the Bangladesh Jatio Sramik League.

 The massacre escalated from a riot that was ensued in March 1972, among the two groups- Lal Bahini and the leftist laborers.
 The massacre started when the police got involved in favor of Lal Bahini to wipe out the opposing labors.
-As a result of the confrontation according to the official statement of the government, some 36 labors were killed.
+As a result of the confrontation according to the official statement of the government, some 36 labourers were killed.

 But the actual toll was far bigger than the number stated by the government.
-According to prominent journalist Anthony Mascarenhas who was in Bangladesh during the riot, some 2000 people were killed that day and the leftists labor wings who dared to confront the armed to teeth Lal Bahini men paid the toll.
+According to prominent journalist Anthony Mascarenhas who was in Bangladesh during the riot, some 2,000 people were killed that day and the leftists labor wings who dared to confront the armed to teeth Lal Bahini men paid the toll.

 Tongi violence

-Another dreadful incident was the April 5 attack by Lal Bahini men on Bangladesh Sramik Federation workers in Tongi industrial area.
+Another incident was the April 5 attack by Lal Bahini men on Bangladesh Sramik Federation workers in Tongi industrial area.
 The attack was aimed at the end of the influence of NAP (Bhashani) supported federation workers in Tongi who were the largest among the labor organizations of Bangladesh during those days.